Last Updated on August 23, 2022 by Mark Ferguson

 Before I get started with an analysis of vacation houses, I want to discuss Turk’s and Caicos.
-TCI as it is called locally, is a chain of islands in the Caribbean between the Bahamas and the Dominican Republic.
-We choose to vacation there, because the water looked crystal clear and had that amazing blue green color my wife and I love.
+TCI, as it is called locally, is a chain of islands in the Caribbean between the Bahamas and the Dominican Republic.
+We choose to vacation there, because the water looked crystal clear and had that amazing blue-green color my wife and I love.
 We have been to Mexico, St Martin, Dominican Republic, and taken a cruise to a few more destinations in the Caribbean.
-We enjoyed those destinations, but we heard TCI was better, had less people and was worth the extra money (it is expensive).
+We enjoyed those destinations, but we heard TCI was better, had fewer people and was worth the extra money (it is expensive).
 We were not disappointed in Turks and Caicos as the water was gorgeous, the beaches were soft white sand and there was a reef right outside our resort that we snorkeled at every day.
 We saw a giant ray, sea turtles, many tropical fish, a large barracuda, corals and much more.

 The island is not as busy as many other places we have visited and everyone was very friendly.
-My wife also has many food allergies including gluten, soy, dairy, eggs, and the grocery stores were extremely well stocked in allergy friendly and organic food.
+My wife also has many food allergies including gluten, soy, dairy, eggs, and the grocery stores were extremely well stocked in allergy-friendly and organic food.
 There are 40 islands in the country, most of them uninhabited with the same perfect water and beaches.
-The main island, Providenciales was expensive as most are, but was well worth it.
+The main island, Providenciales was expensive as most are but was well worth it.

 We enjoyed the island so much, that we looked at buying a vacation house or condo there.
 The prices actually seemed somewhat affordable for oceanfront property compared to other places we have been like Florida.
-We stayed at the Coral Gardens and although there is a rather ugly half finished resort next to it, it was a lovely resort.
+We stayed at the Coral Gardens and although there is a rather ugly half-finished resort next to it, it was a lovely resort.

-Staying on the island is very expensive and our one bedroom condo goes for $400 to $500 a night.
-It had direct ocean views, a balcony, two baths and a full kitchen.
+Staying on the island is very expensive and our one-bedroom condo goes for $400 to $500 a night.
+It had direct ocean views, a balcony, two baths, and a full kitchen.
 You can buy similar condos in the same building we were in for under $400,000.
 On the surface that looks like a great return on your money.
 Buy a place for $400,000 and rent it for $12,000 a month.
 That blows the 2 percent rule out of the water and is a lot higher rent to value ratio than I get on my 13 rental properties.
 The properties I buy in Colorado rent for $1,200 to $1,500 and I bought them from $80,000 to $135,000.

 One reason I was intrigued by Turks and Caicos real estate is the rent to value ratios.
 We stayed in Florida on the gulf coast a couple of times in the last few years.
-On our last trip we paid $2,400 for a week in a three bedroom, ocean front house.
+On our last trip, we paid $2,400 for a week in a three-bedroom, oceanfront house.
 That house was recently for sale for 1.6 million dollars and I guessed it was worth $1.5 million.
 The rent was less on the beach house in Florida, but the value was over three times as much as the Turks and Caicos condo.

 The problem with vacation rentals is the cost to manage and maintain them.
 I pay 8 percent of my rents to have my rental properties managed by a property manager.
 The cost for a property manager on vacation rentals is 30 to 50 percent of the rents!
 The management fees on the Coral Gardens units that we looked at were 40 percent.

 There will also be many more vacancies on short-term rentals than on long-term rentals.
-There are also high and low seasons for vacation rentals and you can’t expect to see peak income year round.
+There are also high and low seasons for vacation rentals and you can’t expect to see peak income year-round.
 The total income for 2014 on one unit in TCI was $72,000 and another $62,000.
 These units were identical and right next to each other, but these income differences show the volatility with vacation rentals.
 It also shows that you can’t count on $400 a night every night.
 Weekly rates will be lower, many nights will be vacant and rates will be much lower in the off-season.